Gypsy jazz: History

+Gypsy Jazz is influenced by African-American music.
+African Americans brought jazz to Paris.

 Instrumentation and lineup

-The Quintette du Hot Club de France played acoustically without a drummer, facilitating the use of the acoustic guitar as a lead instrument.
+The Quintette du Hot Club de France initially played acoustically, without a drummer.
+After 1940, the group often recorded with a drummer.
 Guitar and violin are still the main solo instruments, although clarinet, saxophone, mandolin, and accordion are sometimes used.
 The rhythm guitar is played using a distinct percussive technique, "la pompe", which essentially replaces the drums.
 Most gypsy jazz guitarists, lead and rhythm, play a version of the Selmer-Maccaferri guitar design favored by Reinhardt.
 Ensembles aim for an acoustic sound even when playing amplified concerts, and informal jam sessions in small venues such as the annual Django Reinhardt festival at Samois-sur-Seine are part of the scene.

-Reinhardt and his band used a range of guitar models available in France, but dominant among them was the Selmer guitar (a.k.a.
-Selmer-Maccaferri or Maccaferri guitar) designed and signed by Mario Maccaferri; Maccaferri parted company with Selmer in 1933 and later models were just known as "Selmer".
-These guitars were made in two first versions, the earliest with a large "D" shaped sound hole, and later models with a smaller "O" shaped sound hole.
+Reinhardt and his band used a range of guitar models available in France, but dominant among them was the Selmer guitar designed and signed by Mario Maccaferri; Maccaferri parted company with Selmer in 1933 and later models were just known as "Selmer".
+These guitars were originally made in two versions, the earliest with a large, D-shaped sound hole, and later models with a smaller, O-shaped sound hole.
 The later models are considered most suited to lead guitar playing.
-In the 2010s, designs based on this model are popular enough to be marketed as "gypsy jazz guitars" and are the guitars of choice for most practitioners of the style on account of their responsiveness and particular tonal characteristics.
+In the 2010s, designs based on this model were marketed as "gypsy jazz guitars" and are the guitars of choice for most practitioners of the style on account of their responsiveness and particular tonal characteristics.